-St. John exists, as "A Kingdom Building Church In Two Communities,"
+“St. John exists, as A Kingdom Building Church in two communities,

-75 years ago, God gave a small group of people a mind to come together and start a Prayer Band.
-In 1941, World War II had begun, and many of these people came to this area seeking employment.
-There was only one small black church in Richmond, and that church was on the north side of town.
-There were many black families coming to this city and that church wasn’t large enough to accommodate every church-going family.
+Richmond’s history would not be complete without the history of St. John, the city’s second oldest predominantly African-American church.
+80 years ago, God gave a small group of people a mind to come together and start a Prayer Band.
+In 1941, World War II began, and many of these people came to this area seeking employment.
+Only one small Black church was in Richmond, and that church was on the north side of town.
+Many Black families were coming to this city, and that church wasn’t large enough to accommodate every church-going family.

 Several prayer warriors came together with a mind to praise God for His bountiful blessings.
 God blessed this Prayer Band and gave the members a mind to organize a church.
 They continued as a Prayer Band for another year, hoping the Lord would send them a minister with a vision to organize a church on the south side of town.

 During the latter part of 1943, God sent a young preacher, Reverend James Brown, who joined the Prayer Band.
 The Prayer Band had grown, and Reverend Brown told them that God had laid the burden on his heart to build or buy a building where God’s people could come together and worship Him.

 The Prayer Band felt this was the answer to their prayers and quickly agreed with Reverend Brown, so they gave him their vote of confidence to stand with him in this decision.
 Reverend Brown, along with others, went from door to door soliciting funds to buy the first building on 47th Street and Wall Avenue.
 In March 1944, the Prayer Band, along with others who joined them, marched from 2nd Street to 47th Street and Wall Avenue.